-Planning Monitoring Reporting - •
+Planning Monitoring Reporting

-Review , , 1.Receive and play oversight role on the quarterly, midterm and annual reports
+Review 1.Check if Objectives, Targets and KPIs of the IDP and SDBIP are consistent and SMART 1.Receive and play oversight role on the quarterly, midterm and annual reports

 Roles and Responsibility of the Community

 Planning Monitoring Reporting

 Review

 Participate in the drafting and implementation of the municipality's IDP through established forums Participates in the setting of KPIs and targets for the municipality every year 3.
 Make representations on the draft annual budget Participate in the annual review of performance through their involvement in the development of the Oversight Report.
 Receive annual performance and budget reports from council2.
 Participate in the development of the Oversight report Participate in the development of the Oversight report